TimCares/MasterThesis/docs/thesis/theoretical_foundation/multimodal_models.typ

 A proof will be shown in (TODO: cite section where d2v2 image+text is used with retrieval).

 To overcome this limitation, we need to develop models that can understand the same concept across different modalities, or input types respectively.
-They map the input of different modalities into a common representation space, where the representations of the same concept are aligned, i.e. close to each other.
+They should map the input of different modalities into a common representation space, where the representations of the same concept are aligned, i.e. close to each other.

 #figure(